tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 In this course on writing documentation for REST APIs, instead of just talking about abstract concepts, I contextualize REST APIs with a direct, hands-on approach.
 You'll learn about API documentation in the context of using some simple weather APIs to put a weather forecast on your site.

-As you use the API, you'll learn about endpoints, parameters, data types, authentication, curl, JSON, the command line, Chrome's Developer Console, JavaScript, and other details associated with REST APIs.
+As you use the API, you'll learn about endpoints, parameters, data types, authentication, curl, JSON, the command line, Chrome's Developer Console, JavaScript, and other standards, tools, and technologies associated with REST APIs.

 The idea is that rather than learning about these concepts independent of any context, you learn them by immersing yourself in a real scenario while using an API.
 This makes these tools and technologies more meaningful.